meghanharrington/meghanharrington.github.io/index.md

 ![Alt text](wordbubbles.png?raw=true "Title")

-Over all our datas, we modelled the different topics discussed in all the quotes to see what are **the major concerns and debate around the LGBT+ community.** This analysis revealed **7 distinct topics. **
+Over all our datas, we modelled the different topics discussed in all the quotes to see what are **the major concerns and debate around the LGBT+ community.** This analysis revealed **7 distinct topics**.

 - The first one, in **blue**, represents the different sort of **discrimination: race, gender and sexual orientation discrimination.** The term **'pay'** comes up, as lots of studies have shown that there is a gap between men and women salary, as well as between black people and white people, and also between gay and heterosexual people.
 A study has shown that the gender gap is also present between gay people:  according to the Williams Institute, **women in same-sex couples have a median personal income of $38,000** compared to **$47,000 for men in same-sex couples**.
 Indeed, the different sort of discriminations tend to cross over, it is called **intersectionality.** It explains why the other kind of discrimination are also present in our data as it is all very linked together.